N-C-04/startup/notes.md

 - Realized I need sudo access to edit system files — will follow up with instructor or TA for credentials.
 - Understood the structure of a proper Caddyfile block for serving multiple sites.

+ I fixed my git error and made sure i always went to the HTML folder inside the startup folder